chaemora/cse15l-lab-reports/lab3.md

 # Lab Report 3
 For this lab report I chose to research command-line options for `grep`.

 I used ChatGPT as my source of information.
 For the prompt, I input "command line options for grep".
-Then, ChatGPT gnereated a list of commands and what they did.
+Then, ChatGPT generated a list of commands and what they did.

 ## Ignoring case
 Using the command-line option `-i` will ignore case when searching for what you input.